BDC Hamburger Icon

 What types of jobs have high attrition rates?

 Attrition rates vary across industries, subsectors and job titles.
-However, certain industries experience higher attrition rates than others.
+However, certain industries experience higher rates of attrition than others.

 While industry trends can be a helpful starting point, business leaders should look within their own companies to understand their attrition rates and how to rectify them.